 The company complies with all relevant legislation and commits to continual improvement activities in accordance with the international standard ISO 14001.

-The company is committed in managing its resources to save energy, reduce waste, promote recycling and avoid damage to the environment.
+The company is committed in managing its resources to save energy, reduce waste, promote recycling and avoid damage to the environment, we aim to achieve NET ZERO carbon emissions by 2030.